steasdal/resume-responsive/README.md

 files in some private **gitops** repo.
 The GitHub Actions files that drive this pipeline process can be found in the [.github/workflows](https://github.com/steasdal/resume-responsive/tree/develop/.github/workflows) directory.

 What happens next?
-Well, you see, I've got a Kubernetes cluster running on some [ESXi](https://www.vmware.com/products/esxi-and-esx.html)
+Well, you see, I've got a Kubernetes cluster running on some Ubuntu VM's in [Proxmox](https://www.proxmox.com/en/) in my homelab.
-VM's at my house.
 On that cluster, I've got [ArgoCD](https://argoproj.github.io/argo-cd/) watching for changes to the afore mentioned **gitops** repo.
 When ArgoCD sees that a new version of the docker container is available, it just automatically deploys it.
 Boom.
 Just like that.
 I've even got a GitHub Webhook setup to let ArgoCD know that there are new changes it needs to know about.
 Pretty sweet, right?
 That's... well, that's about it.
 That's